BenceToth/OOP-Games_Python/Linked-List/README.md

 # Linked List Implementation in Python
-This repository contains an implementation of a singly-linked list in Python.
+This folder contains an implementation of a singly-linked list in Python.
 The main objective of this code is to provide a basic understanding of how linked lists work as a Data Structure, including common operations like insertion, deletion, and traversal.

 ## Project Structure
 The project consists of three main Python files: